nowshad-hasan/interview-preparation/preparations/database.md

 * <b>If the service is running/stop how would you stop/start the service?</b></br>

-  To start MySql service use command as service mysqld start and to stop use service mysqld stop.
+  To start MySql service use command as `service mysqld start` and to stop use `service mysqld stop`.

 * <b>How will you switch to a database, and start working on that?</b></br>